How to apply

 Please note that this interview can take place at any of the partner universities, depending on the choice of project and research interests.
 The PhD interviews should have taken place within 3-5 weeks of being informed of the outcome of your first interview.

 Within 1-2 weeks, you will be informed of the outcome of a PhD interview.
-You will be allowed up to three opportunities to interview for separate PhD projects: if you are not successful in any of them, you will not be able to join the CDT, but you can apply again next year.
+You will be allowed up to three opportunities to interview for separate PhD projects: if you are not successful in any of them, you will not be able to join the CDT as this is the last year the programme runs.

 If you are successful in one or more PhD interviews, you will be offered to take up the project and thus a position on the CDT in the following October.
 If you accept, you will be referred to the relevant administrator at the university your PhD project is based, who will then inform you of the PhD admissions process at that university.

 N.B.
 While we strive to complete these actions within the timeframes specified above, the possibility of unforeseen circumstances mean we cannot guarantee their strict adherence.
 If you would like to be updated on your application, please do get in touch with a member of our support team.